Meet the CAFF Team

 Director, Development & Administration

-Holly helps lead CAFF’s development and administrative efforts.
-Over the past decade she has worked at the intersection of agriculture and education for organizations in Michigan, Portland, Oregon, and the Bay Area.
+Holly leads CAFF’s development and administrative efforts.
+Over the past decade she has worked at the intersection of sustainable agriculture and education for organizations in Michigan, Oregon, and California.
 Holly’s professional interests lie in organizational effectiveness and developing systems that build the internal capacity of non-profits so they can more effectively fulfill their mission.

 Josefina Lara Chavez